 - AGCAS Jobs

-Professional bodies such as the Association of Graduate Careers Advisory Services (AGCAS) and the Chartered Institute of Library and Information Professionals (CILIP) provide a range of training opportunities in specific subjects, such as:
+The Association of Graduate Careers Advisory Services (AGCAS) and the Chartered Institute of Library and Information Professionals (CILIP) provide training opportunities in specific areas, such as:

 - writing for the web.

 There are a variety of options available, from short courses to post-experience certificates, diplomas and MAs, delivered via seminars, conferences, taught or research courses and through more informal meetings and discussion groups.

 You may undertake postgraduate or professional qualifications in more specialised areas, such as librarianship or information science/management, IT or careers guidance.